SherifOlalekan/StrucAI/README_StrucAI.md

 # 🏗️ StrucAI – AI-Powered Structural Risk Predictor

-StrucAI is an intelligent web app that uses machine learning to predict the **structural risk level** of buildings or infrastructure — based on simulated sensor data.
+StrucAI is an intelligent web app that uses machine learning to predict the **structural risk level** of buildings or infrastructure, based on simulated sensor data.
 It helps engineers, inspectors, and urban planners make **data-driven decisions** faster and smarter.

 ---

 ## 💡 Problem Statement

-Many developing regions face challenges with **timely structural inspections**, leading to overlooked wear, cracks, and strain — and ultimately, **structural failures**.
+Many developing regions face challenges with **timely structural inspections**, leading to overlooked wear, cracks, and strain, and ultimately, **structural failures**.
 Traditional inspections are manual, slow, and expensive.

 ---